 Portfolio

 This page is the child of my teaching and my writing.
-Below you will find an introduction video, a teaching philosophy, and a curriculum vitae, along with lesson plans, resources, and a testimonial video made by my students.
+Below you will find an introduction video, a teaching philosophy, and a complete curriculum vitae, along with lesson plans, resources, and a testimonial video spontaneously produced by my students.
 It is a snapshot of what I bring to the classroom — as well as who I am as a writer.

 Teaching Philosophy